eu-digital-identity-wallet/eudi-doc-attestation-rulebooks-catalog/template/attestation-rulebook-template.md

 has been issued as a QEAA or Pub-EAA SHALL be defined.
 Similarly, according to ARB_12 of [Topic 12] of Annex 2 of the ARF a similar indication SHOULD be defined for non-qualified EAA.

-This document defines the attribute "attestation_legal_category" which SHALL have the value "QEAA" or "PuB-EAA" or "non-qualified-EAA".*
+[ETSI TS 119 472-1] defines the attribute "category" which can have the values " urn:etsi:esi:eaa:eu:qualified" or "urn:etsi:esi:eaa:eu:pub".
+For non-qualified attestations, no value is specified; this document therefore specifies the value "eaa:eu:non-qualified".

 *In the following subsections 2.1 - 2.7 define in an encoding independent manner all mandatory, optional, and conditional attributes and metadata.
 In each subsection